chavarera/PythonScript/Data_Structure_In_Python/Tuple/BasicOfTuple.md

 5
 ```

-### Access Multiple element from tuple
+### Access Multiple elements from a tuple
 We can use indexing to call out a few items from the tuple.
 Slices allow us to call multiple values by creating a range of index numbers separated by a colon [x:y].

-we can use slicing to accessing elements from tuple.
+we can use slicing to accessing elements from the tuple.

 Synatx:
 ```python